YolandaCooper2505626/sol./README.md

 Added detailed comments for clarity - 991
 Updated README with new instructions - update 50
 Fixed typo in documentation - build 885
+Added new feature for better user experience - build 807